Herkat-S-A-C/herkat-api/README.md

 # 📦 Herkat ERP - Backend

 Backend of the management system (Mini ERP) for Herkat.
-The software is designed to manage bottle sales, blowing services efficiently, machine sales, customer portfolio, and inventory control.
+The software is designed to manage bottle sales, blowing services efficiently, machine sales, customer portfolio, and inventoryBalance control.

 The system features a modular architecture, data validation, a robust role-based security scheme, and a set of RESTful endpoints for seamless integration.